Ethical Eating – What is it and why does it matter?

 If you are interested in researching reasons to adopt a plant-based lifestyle – Ethical Eating Study Guide

-Starting with the next issue of The Meridian, we will share plant-based recipes, so that we can all learn how easy it is to prepare plant-based meals.
-If interested in sharing recipes, send them to Linda Oaksford at firstname.lastname@example.org.
+We are sharing plant-based recipes, so that we can all learn how easy it is to prepare plant-based meals.
+If you have a recipe that you are interested in sharing, send them to Linda Oaksford at email@example.com.

 In a nutshell, improving our Planetary Health is the first of four reasons to become vegan.
 Industrial animal agriculture is responsible for most of our planet’s environmental destruction, as it uses up our natural resources (land, drinkable water, and fish in the ocean) and contributes to greenhouse gases, even more than our automobiles.